launch · founder-story · product

 A small native macOS app.
 Universal binary.
 Local-only.
 Free.

-The whole thing is 10 annotation tools, each mapped to a single key.
-Arrow (A), rectangle (R), ellipse (O), highlighter (H), line (L), text (T), blur (B), step marker (S), pen (P), select (V).
-Six colors mapped to 1 through 6.
+The whole thing is 11 annotation tools, each mapped to a single key.
+Draw (D), arrow (A), rectangle (R), circle (O), highlight (H), eraser (E), stamp (S), blur (B), crop (C), callout (L), step numbers (N).
+Four preset colors plus a custom wheel.
 Three stroke weights via [ and ].
 Press the keys, draw the thing, paste it.

 There's a toast stack that floats at the bottom of your screen — your recent captures, persistent across app switches and crashes.
 I'll write a whole post on why that pattern matters; the short version is that 5 of the 7 people I interviewed pre-build had lost annotations mid-edit because of some accidental escape key or app crash.
 Persistence is the cure.

 There's no account.
 No telemetry.
-No cloud.
+No cloud — more on why local-only, and what it costs.
 The one network connection is an optional once-a-day update check.
 You can block it in /etc/hosts and the app keeps working.

 The hard parts